Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

     Moreover, the figure below shows an example of applying each data augmentation technique on a sample image from the dataset.

     ![img2](https://github.com/Sarmadzandi/Faster-R-CNN/assets/44917340/41639197-4e97-4bd3-8377-8ddc957c92b5)

+The **Data Augmentation** script in the `Faster R-CNN-[Chocolate Detection].ipynb` Jupyter Notebook provides a comprehensive data augmentation and preparation pipeline for the original images.
+It utilizes the *Roboflow API* to access the annotated dataset, uses *Albumentations* for image augmentations, and splits the augmented images into training, validation, and test sets.
+This process significantly increased the size and diversity of the dataset and also improved the generalization of the Faster R-CNN object detection model.

 ---
 ## Delta Parallel Robot (DPR) Structure and Components
 The Delta Parallel Robot (DPR) workspace (shown in the figure below), consists of a parallel configuration with three upper and three lower arms.
 Each upper arm connects to the base plate via a revolute joint and to the lower arm with a universal joint.
 The lower arms connect to a traveling plate using another universal joint, forming three kinematic chains that provide 3 degrees of freedom (DOF) along the x, y, and z axes.